valkey-io/iovalkey/README.md

 });
 ```

 Besides the `retryStrategy` option, there's also a `sentinelRetryStrategy` in Sentinel mode which will be invoked when all the sentinel nodes are unreachable during connecting.
-If `sentinelRetryStrategy` returns a valid delay time, ioredis will try to reconnect from scratch.
+If `sentinelRetryStrategy` returns a valid delay time, iovalkey will try to reconnect from scratch.
 The default value of `sentinelRetryStrategy` is:

 ```javascript
 function (times) {